geudde/attic-chest/pages/13.reference/01.porden/docs.md

 He only sought, by seeming good betray’d,<br>
 From upper light to keep the hapless maid,<br>
 And hold her, when expir’d the fatal day,<br>
-Within his power an unresisting prey.@
+Within his power an unresisting prey.

 Maria, weeping, with her friend withdrew,
 Nor found the prospect brighten on her view;